 But one thing strikes me.
-Fairly many contributions have with lamb meat in their meals on the grounds that the lamb is climate firendly.
+Fairly many contributions have with lamb meat in their meals on the grounds that the lamb is climate-friendly.

 Speaking ruminant methane – as the chart from the National Food Agency show that ends up cheese in clear third place in the climate impact of common foods.
-Which well, unfortunately, does not bode well for those who submitted lasagnes to the competition, even if they are vegetarian.
+Which well, unfortunately, it does not bode well for those who submitted lasagne to the competition, even if they are vegetarian.